Do you have what it takes to be a part of the Bobcat Battalion's Ranger Challenge team?

 Ranger Challenge is an inter-collegiate competition between Army ROTC detachments at different universities.
-It is a grueling multi-day competition which physically and mentally challenges nine-member cadet teams with a variety of military skill events.
+It is a grueling multi-day competition with physically and mentally challenges.
+Ranger Challenge team consist of a nine-member cadet squad.

-The events in the Ranger Challenge Competition include the Army Physical Fitness Test (push ups, sit ups, and a two mile run), one-rope bridge construction and crossing, the grenade assault course, assembly and disassembly of the M16 assault rifle, land navigation written exam and course, and a 10k road march with combat load.
+The events in the Ranger Challenge Competition include the ACFT (Army Combat Fitness Test), one-rope bridge construction and crossing, the grenade assault course, assembly and disassembly of the M4 Carbine, M249 SAW (Squad Automatic Weapons), and M240B Machine Gun; land navigation written exam and course, and a 12 Mile road march with combat load.
 All Bobcat Battalion cadets can volunteer to try out for the Ranger Challenge team.

 The weak of body and faint of heart need not apply!

 The Bobcat Battalion proudly supports MSU Athletics in many ways, but the one everyone hears the most about is the Cannon Crew.

 Army ROTC cadets at MSU fire a 75mm howitzer at home football games for kickoffs and whenever the Bobcats score.
 The rounds are only powder blanks, but the bang can be heard for miles, pumping up the crowd and demoralizing opponents.